stefanpems/stefanpems.github.io/_posts/2022-04-25-Logic App and M365DAPI.md

   - Logic Apps
 ---

 Recently I needed to create an automation for executing periodically a specific Kusto query against the Advanced Hunting tables of Microsoft Defender for Identity (MDI).
-My objective was to identify the events of new users added to the Domain Admins group in Active Directory; more on that in this other blo post: [How to get notified for new users added as Domain Admins](https://stefanpems.github.io/How-to-get-notified-for-new-users-added-to-Domain-Admins/)
+My objective was to identify the events of new users added to the Domain Admins group in Active Directory; more on that in this other blog post: [How to get notified for new users added as Domain Admins](https://stefanpems.github.io/How-to-get-notified-for-new-users-added-to-Domain-Admins/)

 I realized the desired automation as an Azure Logic App that queries the Microsoft 365 Defender API.